 You have regular tenant rights.
-You have the rights listed above for Assisted Living.
+You have many of the same rights listed above for Assisted Living.
 You also have more protections.

 There are only 6 reasons you can be discharged from a Nursing Home:

 - 1) Your health improves - 2) The facility closes